 - Analyze the skills gap.
 Evaluate the skills people may be lacking.
 This analysis can help HR leaders determine who needs more training to elevate their performance.
 Furthermore, analyzing the skills gap can help HR leaders improve succession planning for vacant positions.

 - Pinpoint high-potential employees.
 Take note of people with high potential and essential characteristics such as emotional intelligence, resilience, or good work ethic.
 HR leaders can also use 360-degree reviews, performance reviews, or build a high-potential employee program to facilitate on-the-job training for budding talent.

 - Identify employee experts.
 Instead of outsourcing training and turning to external experts, identify team members with expertise.
-They can offer a wellspring of knowledge, as they know the ins and outs of the company.
-Allowing people to share their knowledge can further fuel their engagement while increasing collaboration and strengthening workplace relationships.
+They can offer a wealth of knowledge, as they know the ins and outs of the company.
+Allowing people to share their knowledge can further fuel engagement while increasing collaboration and strengthening workplace relationships.

 Recommended For Further Reading

 What are some examples of on-the-job training programs?